MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 * A different database for the push service.

 #### Manual installation
-It is possible to assign a different data source, and thus a different database, to each of the MobileFirst Server components.
+It is possible to assign a different data source, and thus a different database, to each of the {{ site.data.keys.mf_server }} components.
 The scripts to create the tables are as follows:

 * For the administration service, in **mfp\_install\_dir/MobileFirstServer/databases/create-mfp-admin-mysql.sql**.